Strong-to-Weak Spontaneous Symmetry Breaking in a $(2+1)$D Transverse-Field Ising Model under Decoherence

 We perform finite-size scaling to determine the universality classes of the phase boundaries in Fig.~\ref{fig:phase_diagram}.
 Before the red and blue boundaries merge, we find that the correlation-length exponent $\nu$ along both boundaries is consistent with the 2D Ising universality class.
 Fig.~\ref{fig:plot_combine}(a) shows an example at $J=0.1$, where tuning $p$ crosses the red critical boundary at $p_c \approx 0.355$.
 Finite-size scaling yields an excellent data collapse with $\nu \approx 0.998 \approx 1$ [Fig.~\ref{fig:plot_combine}(b)].
 Similar behavior is observed for the other phase boundary, and a representative example is presented in the End Matter.
 By contrast, as the two boundaries merge, the critical behavior changes qualitatively, with the correlation-length exponent deviating from the Ising value (as will be demonstrated below).
 To understand these results, we next develop an effective field-theoretical analysis.

-One can formulate the problem of decoherence on the ground state of the transverse-field Ising model in the path-integral formalism, where the ground state is prepared by imaginary-time evolution and the decoherence is encoded as an interaction along a codimension-one temporal defect~\cite{garratt2023, leejy2023weakmeasurement}.
+One can formulate the problem of decoherence on the ground state of the TFIM in the path-integral formalism, where the ground state is prepared by imaginary-time evolution and the decoherence is encoded as an interaction along a codimension-one temporal defect~\cite{garratt2023, leejy2023weakmeasurement}.
 This leads to the effective action

 The bulk corresponds to a standard $\phi^4$ action

 while the interaction induced by the decoherence only exists on a temporal defect:

 This interaction arises from coarse-graining the microscopic interaction in the doubled space coming from the decoherence $V_{\text{int}} = 2 \delta(z)\tanh^{-1}[p/(2-p)] \sum_{\langle i,j\rangle} Z_i^a Z_j^a Z_i^b Z_j^b$, implying $\tilde{m},t \propto \tanh^{-1}[p/(2-p)] $, see Supplemental Material~\cite{supplemental} for a detailed derivation.